RobinTail/express-zod-api/README.md

 ```

 Refer to [documentation](https://www.npmjs.com/package/express-fileupload#available-options) on available options.
-Then you can switch the `Endpoint` to handle requests with the `multipart/form-data` content type instead of JSON by
+Then you can change the `Endpoint` to handle requests having the `multipart/form-data` content type instead of JSON by
 using `ez.upload()` schema.
 Together with a corresponding configuration option, this makes it possible to handle file
 uploads.
 Here is a simplified example: